Flight Cancellation Compensation

 • You received the notification from the airline company less than 14 days before the flight departure.
 Note that if the airline company fails to notify you on time, you can expect a reimbursement ranging from €250 to €600;

 • The reason for the flight cancellation is within the control of the airline, such as strikes by airline personnel, operational circumstances, or technical difficulties.
+The airline’s responsibility and control over the cause of cancellation or delay is a key factor in determining compensation eligibility.
+Airlines must take reasonable measures to avoid or mitigate disruptions, and compensation may not be due if all reasonable measures were taken.

 Just in case, keep in mind this useful tip: before claiming flight cancellation compensation, check your email inbox’s “spam” or “clutter” folders, since airline notices (e.g., cancellation ones) may get up there mistakenly.